 Changes to this acceptable use policy

 We may revise this acceptable use policy at any time by amending this page.
-You are expected to check this page from time to time to take notice of any changes we make, as they are legally binding on you.
-Some of the provisions contained in this acceptable use policy may also be superseded by provisions or notices published elsewhere on our Website.
+You are expected to check this page from time to time to notice any changes we make, as they are legally binding on you.
+Some of the provisions contained in this acceptable use policy may also be superseded by conditions or notices published elsewhere on our Website.